kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 - `0w 2i 6t`

-I have zero warnings!.I have finished inspecting this web application!
+*I have zero warnings!
+Congrat!
+I have finished inspecting this web application!*

 The checkbox status made by human is persisted into [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) of browser.
 Therefore your decisions (which entities to be ignored) will be retained across browser sessions.
-You can reload the page, close and reopen the page; the checkboxes will keep the previous status.
+You can reload the page, close and reopen the page.
+The checkboxes will keep the status you put previously.

 ## Sample3: Visual Inspection in Twins mode